emilyychenn/personal-website/README.md

 ## About Me

-I'm a sophmore at [UBC](https://www.ubc.ca/) in Vancouver, BC, currently studying Computer Science and Cellular, Anatomical & Physiological Sciences.
-I'm fascinated by the intersection between society, health care, and computing!
+I'm a senior at [UBC](https://www.ubc.ca/) in Vancouver, BC, currently studying Honours Computer Science and a Master of Management.
+I'm fascinated by the intersection between society, humans, and computing!

 - 📍 Originally from Ottawa, Ontario
-- 🔎 Currently working on [pyLeafletTiler](https://github.com/emilyychenn/pyLeafletTiler-Sandbox), a collection of code to create tiles of histo images to allow display using the [Leaflet JavaScript library](https://leafletjs.com/).
+- 🔎 Currently learning swift, also exploring reading more books, and am always open to book recommendations!
-- 🌱 In the process of learning R, C, and React
+- 🌱 Loves going for runs, hikes, and adventuring around new places
 - 💻 TAing an introductory computer science course